-Dr. Lakra Monomyth, 2017 Digital printing, glue, black India ink, bronze, variable dimensions TBA21 Thyssen-Bornemisza Art Contemporary Collection

-"The Animated World" invites us to think ecologically-not just about the environment, but about your place within a vast web of life.
+Dr. Lakra Monomyth, 2017 Digital printing, glue, black India ink, bronze, variable dimensions TBA21 Thyssen-Bornemisza Art Contemporary Collection BACK TO THE CHAPTER THE ANIMATED WORLD "The Animated World" invites us to think ecologically-not just about the environment, but about your place within a vast web of life.
 Drawing from science, Indigenous knowledge, and myth, this chapter shows what life does, and how its doing is one of connection, interdependency, and mutual co-constitution: everything as a connected one, from bacteria to spirits, from trees to tricksters.
 It considers what unfolds when we stop seeing the Earth as background and begin to encounter it as alive, intelligent, and teeming with unexpected companions.

-1. Ecological thinking is multidimensional When we think ecologically, we're invited to imagine life not just at one scale or moment, but across many layers of time and space-from bacteria to forests, from the distant past to our present crisis.
-Ecology is not just science-it's a way of sensing how everything is connected.
-This view helps us understand how humans, animals, plants, microbes, and even minerals are interwoven in shared systems of life.
-IN DEPTH
+1. Ecological thinking is multidimensional When we think ecologically, we're invited to imagine life not just at one scale or moment, but across many layers of time and spacefrom bacteria to forests, from the distant past to our present crisis.
+Ecology is not just science -it's a way of sensing how everything is connected.

+This view helps us understand how humans, animals, - j- plants, microbes, and even minerals are interwoven in shared systems of life.

 2. Life evolves through cooperation, not just competition Inspired by the work of microbiologist Lynn Margulis, the exhibition shifts away from the idea of "survival of the fittest" toward one of symbiosis and cooperation.
 Life evolved from billions of years of interactions among microbes and gene transfers to create new cell and even species.
-This challenges the Western emphasis on competition and hierarchy, and replaces it with a story of mutual aid, interdependence, and creative co-existence.
+This challenges the Western emphasis on competition and hierarchy, and replaces it with a

-HOME / CHAPTERS / THE ANIMATED WORLD

-3. You are not one-you are many

-Each human is a holobiont: a community of organisms living together-bacteria, fungi, viruses-all forming what we call "you."
+3. You are not one-you are many Each human is a holobiont: a community of organisms living together-bacteria, fungi, viruses-all forming what we call "you."
 Individuality, in this view, is not fixed.
 It's shared and reveals an evolutionary continuity between the animal, plant, mycelial, and even mineral worlds.

 We're not separate from nature-we are nature, made up of countless living beings collaborating within us.

-IN DEPTH

-HOME / CHAPTERS / THE ANIMATED WORLD 4.
-Plants and trees communicate and cooperate Trees and plants aren't passive.
+4. Plants and trees communicate and cooperate Trees and plants aren't passive.
 They sense, share, warn, and heal.
 Underground fungal networks connect forests like neural systems.
 Some trees send nutrients to their offspring or warn neighbors of predators.